gsi-upm/sitc/README.md

 * ML-1: introduction to machine learning with scikit-learn
 * ML-2: introduction to machine learning with pandas and scikit-learn
 * ML-3: introduction to machine learning.
 Neural Computing
+* ML-4: introduction to Evolutionary Computing
+* ML-5: introduction to Reinforcement Learning
 * NLP: introduction to NLP
 * LOD: Linked Open Data, exercises and example code